dYale/Node-Catapult-Angular-B/README.md

 # Node Catapult - Angular

-A boilerplate starter project that includes Node, Express, and Angular:
+A boilerplate starter project that includes Node, Express, Browserify, and Angular:

 * Minimal - Understand everything.
 * Efficient - Great defaults for development and production.